-French II # 1 1 Tronon ii ii
+French II #

 Each of these semesters is designed to build on the principles mastered in French 1 and use a combination of online curriculum, electronic learning activities, and supporting interactive activities to fully engage learners.
 Unit pretests, post-tests, and end-of-semester tests identify strengths and weaknesses, helping to create a more personalized and effective learning experience.
 As with French 1, these 90-day courses emphasize practical communication skills while also building intercultural awareness and sensitivity.